 ****!!!!
 May Term DEADLINES are in Sept. and October ****!!!!!

-Please see postings on the Poli Sci announcement board in Hall of Letters, or on our Facebook page (https://www.facebook.com/UofRPoliticalScience/), or contact Renee Van Vechten (email@example.com) for more information.
+Please see postings through Handshake (sign up through the Office of Career and Professional Development, OCPD), on the Poli Sci announcement board in Hall of Letters, or on our Facebook page (https://www.facebook.com/UofRPoliticalScience/), or contact Renee Van Vechten (email@example.com) for more information.
 You can earn credit for off-campus internships that are tied to academic work.
-(More on internships coming soon!)

 U of R WGST CONFERENCE.
 The Women's and Gender Studies program at the University of Redlands hosts an annual conference for students in the spring (usually in March).
 The primary goal of this conference is to provide a forum for students to present their work in Women’s and Gender Studies (WGST).
 Presentations will include papers written for WGST courses, courses in other departments, and/or papers written specifically for this conference.
 This event is open to students, faculty, staff, and the community.
 Start thinking now about how you can be included in this reputable research venue.

 REGIONAL POLITICAL SCIENCE CONFERENCES: In an attempt to broaden your access to the wider field of political science, our department can sponsor students to attend a local, regional, or national conference.
 If you intend to pursue a higher degree in academia, please ASK YOUR ADVISOR about the possibilities of accompanying a professor, co-authoring a paper, presenting a poster, or even presenting a paper on a panel.
-Upcoming: Association for Public Policy & Management (APPAM) Nov 7-9, 2019; APSA Teaching and Learning Conference (TLC): Albuquerque, NM Feb.
-7-9, 2020; Western Political Science Association (WPSA), Los Angeles, CA Apr.
-9-11, 2020; Southwest Political Science Assn. annual conference (SWSA) Oct.
-31-Nov.
-2.
+Upcoming: Association for Public Policy & Management (APPAM); APSA Teaching and Learning Conference (TLC); Western Political Science Association (WPSA); Southwest Political Science Assn. annual conference (SWSA).

-The U of R Political Science Honor Society, Pi Sigma Alpha, will host a regional undergraduate research conference on campus in Spring 2020.
+Pi Sigma Alpha hosts a regional undergraduate research conference in Washington, DC.
 Consider writing a paper and presenting it.
+Financial aid is available.

 CORO Foundation Fellowship: The Coro Foundiation in Public Affairs is a 9-month program open to recent college graduates.
 The purpose of the internship is to develop future community leaders through exposure to community issues, leadership development, civic leaders and organizations.
 This structured internship program is demanding, full time, and requires an interest in public affairs.
 Each intern is assigned an individual internship in each of the five sectors of business, government, labor, media, and non-profit organizations.
 Participants are immersed in these five internship sectors, allowing them to learn experientially and establish significant professional contacts.
 Source (and for more info): http://www.corofellowship.org/about-the-coro-fellowship/